fjfinch/ansible-namespace/README.md

 # ansible-namespace
-Create a `requirements.yml` file in your Ansible project with the collections you want.
-Available collections:
+Create a `requirements.yml` file in your Ansible project with the following (use the collections you want):
 ```bash
 ---
 collections: